brauliotegui/ZEPPELIN/docs/installation.rst

 Stable release
 --------------

-To install ZEPPELIN2, run this command in your terminal:
+To install ZEPPELIN, run this command in your terminal:

 .. code-block:: console